+The layout plan is included in Attachment 1.
 The proposed development consists of establishing an Undefined Use (Wedding Ceremony and Reception Venue) on the land.
 The proposed Wedding Ceremony and Reception Venue will provide an outdoor facility on the premises, which can be hired by members of the public to host specific wedding ceremonies and associated formal receptions.